Kolde16/Group-15/README.md

-# BIManalyst group 15
+# BIManalyst group 15 - Focus area indoor

-## Focus area: Indoor
+## Assignment A1

-The claim we are checking: We are checking the U-value information of the buidlings encvelope, this includes the windows, walls, ceilings and floors.
+### The claim we are checking

+We are checking the U-value information of the buidlings encvelope, this includes the windows, walls, ceilings and floors.
 Doors and other building elements are not included in our analysis, as they are not present in the MEP report.

-The first assignment will only include the windows!
+This assignment will only include the windows!

 The claims are present in the 25-16-D-MEP report on page 5 and 6 in section 2,1 and 2,4, specifically in table 1 and 3.

-## Script discription
+### Script discription

 This script reads windows from an **IFC model** and exports their main properties to Excel.

-### What it does
+#### What it does
 - Gets window **dimensions** (width, height, area).
 - Reads **frame width** and **rebate depth** (if available).
 - Finds the **glass** and **frame materials** and their thermal conductivity.